How I Became an Experteer – Dipa Sharif

 About a year ago, I decided to quit my job and pursue my dream of traveling, volunteering internationally, and learning Spanish.
 Since then, I’ve traveled across Europe, India, and Bangladesh, and I lived in Lima, Peru in the quest to learn Spanish.
 I’ve been living in Colombia for more than a month and a half now, working as a Partnership Development Fellow at a social impact organization called MovingWorlds.
 What drew me to MovingWorlds was their philosophy: social enterprises that are looking to scale need professional skillsets while professionals are looking to volunteer these skillsets and it shouldn’t cost a lot of money to volunteer your time.
 Folks who have searched for volunteer abroad opportunities may already know that a lot of organizations charge a lot of money to volunteer.

-At MovingWorlds, I am on a two-month assignment to develop and implement an outreach and engagement plan for new and current partners.
+At MovingWorlds, I am on a two-month assignment to develop and implement an outreach and engagement plan for new and current partners like Hyla Soft.
 The goal is to establish partnerships with organizations such as Agora Partnerships or Village Capital that have social enterprises and entrepreneurs that they support and those that can use the help of an “Experteer.”

 Experteering = Volunteering + Expertise (a skilled professional who is volunteering his/her expertise is an Experteer)